Located in the Northland region

-The region has never been connected to a larger landmass.
-In their isolation, the Kermadecs have evolved a unique subtropical and temperate biodiversity, both above and below the waterline.
-A particular feature of the inshore waters is the abundance of large predatory fishes, notably Galapagos sharks, spotted black grouper (which can grow to around 2m in the Kermadecs) and kingfish.
+The Kermadec's region has never been connected to a larger landmass.
+In it's isolation, it has evolved a unique subtropical and temperate biodiversity, both above and below the waterline.
+A particular feature of the inshore waters is the abundance of large predatory fishes, notably galapagos sharks, spotted black grouper (which can grow to around 2m in this area) and kingfish.

-Between late August and early November a significant proportion of the SW Pacific humpback whale population, including cows with calves, migrates south through the archipelago.
+Between late August and early November a significant proportion of the South West Pacific humpback whale population, including cows with calves, migrate south through the archipelago.
 Many pass very close to Raoul Island.

-Green turtles and other tropical marine species are most abundant around Raoul Island (five of the world’s seven sea turtle species are found here).
+Green turtles and other tropical marine species are most abundant around Raoul Island.
+In fact, five of the world’s seven sea turtle species are found here.
 Subtropical and temperate species tend to dominate the inshore fauna and flora of the southern islands.

-Deepwater hydrothermal vents harbour extensive beds of giant vent mussels, found only in the Kermadecs.
-They in turn provide habitat for deepwater crabs and an endemic eelpout (an eel-like fish).
-Elsewhere fields of sea lilies (stalked crinoids) have been observed but in most places the sea floor away from the vents is dominated by bare rock and fine sediments.
+Deepwater hydrothermal vents harbour extensive beds of giant vent mussels, found only in this area.
+They in turn provide a habitat for deepwater crabs and an endemic eelpout (an eel-like fish).
+Elsewhere fields of sea lilies (stalked crinoids) have been observed but in most places the sea floor beyond the vents is dominated by bare rock and fine sediments.

-Evidence of occasionally extensive ancient settlements remains, mainly on the northern coast of Raoul at Low Flat, the Farm Terrace, and Coral Bay, and it is likely that the Denham Bay Caldera beachfront was also occupied at times.
+Evidence of occasionally extensive ancient settlements remains, mainly on the northern coast of Raoul at Low Flat, the Farm Terrace, and Coral Bay.
+It is likely that the Denham Bay Caldera beachfront was also occupied at times.

-There is evidence of communities based on coastal fishing, and the harvesting of seabirds and marine mammals, also producing tools and other artefacts from local basalt and obsidian.
+There is evidence of communities based on coastal fishing.
+This includes the harvesting of seabirds and marine mammals as well as tools production and other artefacts from local basalt and obsidian.

 The Kermadec Islands have a number of plants that were probably introduced by voyagers from other parts of Polynesia.
 The presence of kiore, a species of rat now eradicated from Macauley Island, also indicates Polynesian contact with that island.

-Early European voyagers also based activities, particularly whaling, on the Kermadec islands, and much of their early eighteenth and nineteenth century contact with New Zealand flowed from this association.
+Early European voyagers also based activities, particularly whaling, on the islands and much of their early eighteenth and nineteenth century contact with Aotearoa resulted from this.

 From the early to mid nineteenth century, Raoul and Macauley islands were used extensively for provisioning by whaling vessels operating in the French Rock and Vasquez grounds near the Kermadec Islands.